Cars Made in Canada in 2025

 Chevrolet Silverado

-The General Motors Oshawa Assembly Plant, which opened in 1907, has had a dramatic history in recent years: the company announced plans to shut the facility entirely in 2018, then it pulled an about-face and quickly retooled it to build the Chevrolet Silverado and Silverado Heavy Duty pick-up trucks.
+The General Motors Oshawa Assembly Plant, which opened in 1907, has seen its share of drama in recent years.
+GM announced plans to shut the facility entirely in 2018, then pulled an about-face and quickly retooled it to build the Chevrolet Silverado and Silverado Heavy Duty pick-up trucks.
 The first of this latest round of Oshawa, Ontario-built vehicles rolled off the line late in 2021.
+Note that only gas-powered Silverados are built in Oshawa.
+The Chevy Silverado EV is assembled in Detroit, Michigan.

 Chrysler Pacifica, Chrysler Grand Caravan

 The Windsor Assembly Plant was built in 1928 and has been the home of the minivan since 1983.
-The full line of Stellantis minivans continues to be built in Windsor, Ont. – including the Chrysler Pacifica, its plug-in hybrid model variant, and the Chrysler Grand Caravan defeatured version, which is sold as the Chrysler Voyager in the United States.
-Earlier this year, the automaker announced that its STLA Large platform of electric vehicles will be built at Windsor.
-Minivan production will continue alongside those new EVs once retooling is complete.
+The full line of Stellantis minivans continues to be built in Windsor, Ont.
+This includes the Chrysler Pacifica, its Chrysler Pacifica Hybrid plug-in hybrid (PHEV) variant, and the Chrysler Grand Caravan defeatured version (which is sold as the Chrysler Voyager in the United States).
+Minivan production continues alongside the new Dodge Charger, as outlined below.

 Honda Civic, Honda CR-V

-The Honda Civic sedan and coupe together were Canada’s best-selling car for 24 years in a row up until last year.
-It has been built in Alliston, Ont. since 1988 at Honda of Canada Mfg., the production subsidiary of Honda Canada.
-The CR-V compact SUV joined it on the second line in 2012, while the CR-V Hybrid joins it for production of the sixth generation model for the 2023 model year as the latter has become available in Canada for the first time.
+The Honda Civic regained its title of Canada’s best-selling car in 2024 after giving it up for two years to the Toyota Corolla.
+The Civic sedan has been built in Alliston, Ont. since 1988 at Honda of Canada Mfg., the production subsidiary of Honda Canada.
+The CR-V compact SUV joined it on Alliston’s second line in 2012, while the CR-V Hybrid was added for 2023 as the latter became available in Canada for the first time.
+For the 2025 model year, Alliston also added production of the new Honda Civic Hybrid.
 The plant, which opened in 1986, is slated for expansion to accommodate additional hybrid and EV production, a project expected to take six years.

 Lexus RX

-This luxury mid-size crossover is produced at Toyota Motor Manufacturing Canada’s Cambridge South plant, where both the Lexus RX 350 and 450h versions roll off the line for distribution throughout North America.
+Three versions of the Lexus RX luxury mid-size crossover are produced at Toyota Motor Manufacturing Canada’s Cambridge South plant.
+These are the gas-powered Lexus RX 350 and the two conventional hybrid versions, the RX 350h and RX 500h, which roll off the line in Cambridge, Ont., for distribution throughout North America.
 TMMC South opened in 1988 and became the first non-Japanese facility to build Lexus vehicles when RX production began in 2000.
+Note the Lexus RX 450h+ PHEV is assembled in Japan.

 Toyota RAV4, Lexus NX

-It seems Toyota can’t build enough of its popular RAV4 and RAV4 Hybrid SUVs, and the TMMC West production facility in Woodstock, Ont., has been assembling them since it opened in 2008 – and the RAV4 Hybrid since 2019.
-TMMC Cambridge North, which opened in 1997, was retooled to build the RAV4 and RAV4 Hybrid that same year, and Lexus NX production was also added to the North line in Cambridge, Ont., when the second generation began production for the 2022 model year.
+It seems Toyota can’t build enough of its popular RAV4 and RAV4 Hybrid SUVs, which the TMMC West production facility in Woodstock, Ont., has been assembling since it opened in 2008 (the RAV4 Hybrid was added in 2019).
+TMMC Cambridge North, which opened in 1997, was retooled to build the RAV4 and RAV4 Hybrid that same year.
+Lexus NX 250, NX 350, and NX 350h production was also added to the North line in Cambridge, Ont., when the second generation began production for the 2022 model year.
+The plug-in hybrid products for these nameplates, the Toyota RAV4 Plug-in Hybrid and Lexus NX 450h+, are both assembled in Japan.

 Campagna T-rex three wheelers CarGurus